goyote/hint/README.md

         'some_other_controller' => ...
     );

-Then in your logic, you can use the message file:
+Then in your logic, use the message file:

     Hint::error(__(Kohana::message('hint', 'auth.login.error')));